boylett/Philips-Hue-PHP/README.md

+#WARNING: Does not work with the new HomeKit bridge!

 # Philips Hue Remote PHP API
 A simple PHP wrapper to allow control of your Philips Hue Bridge from anywhere!